Maurice Samuel: Writing career

+In 1971, he published In Praise of Yiddish.
+Lucy Dawidowicz reviewed the non-fiction book in the December 1971 issue of Commentary.

-A Jewish intellectual and writer, Samuel was known for his role as a polemicist and campaigner against anti-Semitism.
-Most of his work concerns itself with Judaism or the Jew's role in history and modern society, but he also wrote more conventional fiction, such as The Web of Lucifer, which takes place during the Borgias' rule of Renaissance Italy, and the fantasy science-fiction novel The Devil that Failed.
+He also wrote more conventional fiction, such as The Web of Lucifer, which takes place during the Borgias' rule of Renaissance Italy, and the fantasy science-fiction novel The Devil that Failed.
 Samuel also wrote the nonfiction King Mob under the pseudonym "Frank K. Notch".
-He and his work received acclaim within the Jewish community during his lifetime, including the 1944 Anisfield-Wolf Book Award for his non-fiction work, The World of Sholom Aleichem.
+He and his work received acclaim within the Jewish community during his lifetime.
 He received the Itzik Manger Prize for Yiddish literature posthumously in 1972.
-He was also a well known radio personality appearing in discussions on the NBC summer program "Eternal Light: The Words We Live By" from 1953-1971 alongside Mark van Doren where the two discussed the literary and cultural impact of the Bible.
+He was also a well known radio personality appearing in discussions on the NBC summer program "Eternal Light: The Words We Live By" from 1953 to 1971 alongside Mark van Doren where the two discussed the literary and cultural impact of the Bible.

-Samuel died in New York City in 1972 at the age of 77.